-&lt;sup>105 Id., principle 7.
+Id., principle 7.

-&lt;sup>107 Id., para.
+108 Id., para.
 18.2.

-&lt;sup>108 Id., para.
+109 Id., para.
 17.1.

-&lt;sup>109 FAO.
+FAO.
 2017.
 Governance of Tenure Technical Guide No. 11, p.
 4. For the definition of non-market value, see p.
 12 of the mentioned Guide.

-&lt;sup>110 Id., pp. 13, 58.
+111 Id., pp. 13, 58.

-seeking to quantify what is by its very nature an intangible value.
-"A key task is gathering evidence on which to base the estimation" which can be done by means of a contingent valuation approach in which participants are asked "to state their willingness to pay for a non-market tenure right or willingness to accept compensation for the loss of that right".
-To this end, in-person interviews and questionnaire surveys are often utilised with questions calibrated to capture society's perception of value, as oppose to a given individual's perception of value.
-The costs for compensating natural resources and related rights of access and use for local communities and indigenous groups should be reflected in the monetary obligations to be borne by investors in ALICs (see Chapter 4.II.A regarding monetary obligations).
+- Involving affected stakeholders in non-market valuation.
+As detailed in the FAO Governance of Tenure Technical Guide No. 11 on valuing land tenure rights, non-market valuation is a delicate task and valuers should begin by recognising that "money is not the typical means of exchange" nor measure of value when seeking to quantify what is by its very nature an intangible value.
+113 "A key task is gathering evidence on which to base an estimation of non-market value".114 This can be done through the replacement value method which suggests that, "in order to estimate rural land value, the total annual replacement cost of a standard basket of goods is estimated for a typical family and this cost can be multiplied by the number of families in the community".
+115 To this end, inperson interviews and questionnaire surveys are often utilised with questions calibrated to capture society's perception of value, as oppose to a given individual's perception of value.
+The costs for compensating natural resources and related rights of access and use for local communities and indigenous groups should be reflected in the monetary obligations to be borne by investors in ALICs (see Chapter 4.II.A regarding monetary contributions). - 3.38.

-3.38.
 Creating mutually beneficial outcomes.
 When agricultural land investments underestimate the value of agricultural land to local communities, Indigenous Peoples and vulnerable groups including women and youth, the likelihood of undesirable impacts increases.
 Such impacts include forced evictions, hunger and poverty when agricultural investments result in loss of homes, and sources of livelihoods like lands, fisheries and forests.
-This could in turn trigger disputes that could undermine project feasibility and result in economic and reputational risks for investors.
+This could in turn trigger disputes that could undermine project feasibility and result in economic and reputational risks for investors. - 3.39.

-3.39.
 Compulsory acquisition and expropriation in general.
-Expropriation, or compulsory acquisition in some States, is the act of a government or relevant authority that acquires tenure rights for a public purpose without the willing consent of those holders.
-It is an act which may be necessary, for example, for social or economic development (e.g. to build roads or hospitals) or for environmental protection (e.g. to build sewage facilities or to create preserved areas).
+While the VGGT discourages expropriation for land-based investments this may occur for a public purpose.
+Expropriation, or compulsory acquisition in some States, 117 is the act of a government or relevant authority that acquires tenure rights for a public purpose without the willing consent of those holders.
+118 It is an act which may be necessary, for example, for social or economic development (e.g. to build roads or hospitals) or for environmental protection (e.g. to build sewage facilities or to create preserved areas).

-3.40.
-Expropriation and due diligence.
-Although expropriation falls within a government's regulatory mandate, planning or making an agricultural investment on land that is to be expropriated or has already been expropriated - as a result of which or for which people are evicted - should prompt a responsible investor to carefully reconsider that investment.
-Indeed, evictions and resettlements have

-&lt;sup>115 See FAO.
+See FAO.
 2012.
 VGGT, Preface, p. v.

-&lt;sup>116 See FAO.
+See FAO.
 2008.
 Compulsory acquisition of land and compensation.
 Land Tenure Studies No. 10.